PLP-RU/run_analysis.R/CodeBook.md

 ===============================
-##The Transformations:
+##Data processing description:

+Main process steps of run_analysis.R script are:

+1. Downloads the training and test data sets.
+2. Loads the data sets.
+3. Merges the training and the test sets to create one data set.
+4. Extracts only the measurements on the mean and standard deviation for each measurement.
+5. Uses descriptive activity names to name the activities in the data set.
+6. Appropriately labels the data set with descriptive activity names.
+7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-First, training and testing data sets are merged to create a single `combined` data set.
-After, this data set is further culled to only include data pertaining to mean or standard deviation values (denoted by the presence of `mean` or `std` in the feature names).
+First, training and testing data sets are merged to create a single data set.
+After, this data set is further culled to only include data pertaining to mean or standard deviation values.
+Added the descriptive activity names column to this data set and labelled the descriptive activity names according to 'activity_labels.txt'.
+Finally, added the subject column to this data set and calcaluted the average of each variable for each activity and each subject.
+Result saved to a text file.